Healthy Homes Assessment Te Mata Hills

 Insulation Te Mata Hills

-A properly insulated home can reduce condensation, and decrease the risk of mould and dampness and will also make more easy for the home to retain the heat.
+A well-insulated property can reduce condensation and reduce the chances of dampness and mould, and also makes more easy for the household to keep warmth.

-The "R" stands for thermal resistance, and is a measure of how well insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and is a measure of how well insulation is able to resist heat flow.
+The more high the R-value, more effective the insulation.

 Te Mata Hills Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the inside; you have to ensure there is somewhere for surface, rain and ground water to go and also stop it from getting into the building.
-When it is about damp and water, it is often the things you don’t notice that could be a huge problem that can cause the property to suffer and affecting the tenant’s health.
+Protecting your rental property from water damage isn’t only about what’s inside the building it is also about the outside.
+You must make sure there is somewhere to allow surface, rain or ground water, and to prevent it from getting inside.
+When it is about damp and water, it is frequently the things you don’t notice that can become a big problem, causing the property to suffer and harming your tenant’s well-being.

-Rental properties should be equipped with effective drainage to eliminate floodwaters, surface water, and ground water.
-This includes the proper outfall or runoff.
-Making sure that the water has a place to go and that it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.
+Rental properties need to have effective drainage to get rid of the stormwater and surface waters and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a proper place to go, and that it isn’t allowed to remain beneath buildings is an essential part of maintaining your property’s dry.

-Alongside the drainage system that will prevent water ingress, if the property has an enclosed space between the floor and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture from entering, if your property has an enclosed space between your flooring and the ground, a ground water barrier should be put in place if it is reasonably practicable to do so.

-An underground moisture barrier typically a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from accumulating into the structure.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier typically a sheet of polythene that is placed over the ground to stop any moisture in the ground from entering the building.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection